What is auto Insurance?

 Top Five Essential Auto Insurance Coverages

 What does auto insurance cover?
 It depends on what kind of insurance you have.
 The coverages we go over below are usually required in most states or required by lenders.
-If they aren’t required coverage, you may still want to buy full coverage auto insurance that protects you from a variety of mishaps and accidents.

 Collision Auto Insurance Coverage